hadley/adv-r/Reproducibility.md

 ggplot(BOD, aes(x=Time, y=demand)) + geom_line()
 ```

-Check that others can run this code by simply copying and pasting it.
+Check that others can run this code by simply copying and pasting it in a **new** R sesion.

-Before putting all of your code in an email, consider putting it on http://gist.github.com/.
-It will give your code nice syntax highlighting, and you don't have to worry about anything getting mangled by the email system.